 Arlington has about 8000 single family houses, three thousand two family houses, and about 210 three family houses.
 Their total insurance cost may be around \$15 million, if the average cost for each unit is \$1000.
+But who really knows?
 It is just not the norm for the public to be aware of what is really rather basic information.